 At Balliol we believe the welfare of our students is paramount, whether you have a serious personal issue you need to sort out or are just feeling down and fancy a chat.
-The JCR officers in charge of welfare are known as the Drs WHO and can be contacted either in person, by email, via facebook, or by leaving a note in their pigeon holes - this can even be done anonymously if you want.
-The Drs WHO are backed up by Welfare Subcommittee, a team consisting of the Women’s Officers, the LGBTQ Officers, the Ethnic Minorities Officers, the International Students Officer, the Student Disabilities Officer (SDO), the Class Affiliation and First Generation Officers (CAFGO), and the Academic Affairs Officers.
+The JCR officers in charge of welfare are known as the Dr WHOs and can be contacted either in person, by email, via facebook, or by leaving a note in their pigeon holes - this can even be done anonymously if you want.
+The Dr WHOs are backed up by Welfare Subcommittee, a team consisting of the Women’s Officers, the LGBTQ Officers, the Ethnic Minorities Officers, the International Students Officer, the Student Disabilities Officer (SDO), the Class Affiliation and First Generation Officers (CAFGO), and the Academic Affairs Officers.
 We also have a team of dedicated Peer Supporters, who have all received specialist welfare training from the University.
 Like the Drs WHO, these students can all be approached no matter how big or small you feel your issue is, and unless they feel that your health is in danger they will preserve your confidence absolutely.

 The Drs WHO arrange a number of welfare events throughout the year, including JCR teas, film events, discussion groups, and Welfare Week, held in the fifth week of every term and full of all sorts of smaller events.

 At Oxford, you’ll also be lucky enough to have two sets of parents!
 Your subject parents are there to help you with any issue you may have concerning your subject, from reading lists to tutors.
 They’ll also be the ones who’ll help you through the exam period, from pidging you sugary treats to buying you your first carnation.
 Your general parents are also there if you need any advice, and will always be more than happy to answer any questions you have.